-Hidden Valley is home to two small terrain parks for kids, the Continental Progressive Terrain Park, a very small introduction to the sport, and the Jaguar Terrain Park, a small to medium sized trick area.
+Hidden Valley is home to two terrain parks for kids.
+The Continental Progressive Terrain Park is great for introducing children to terrain parks, and the Jaguar Terrain Park houses a small-to-medium sized trick area.
 These small jumps and rails offer a comfortable learning environment for beginners.

-Beginners at Nemacolin will appreciate "The Yeti's Lair" Terrain Park on Mystic Mountain as they learn the skills needed to tackle more advanced terrain parks.
-The park includes: one 16' Flat Box, one 24' Flat Box, one 14' Down Flat Rail, one 16' Down Cannon Rail, one 24' Rainbow Box, and snow made jumps!
+Beginners at Nemacolin will appreciate "The Yeti's Lair" terrain park on Mystic Mountain as they learn the skills needed to tackle more advanced terrain parks.
+The park includes one 16-foot Flat Box, one 24-foot Flat Box, one 14-foot Down Flat Rail, one 16-foot Down Cannon Rail, one 24-foot Rainbow Box and snow-made jumps!